UT-ADL/milrem_visual_offroad_navigation/README.md

 **On-policy results**

-We created a fixed course in Delta park with goal images every 2, 5 or 10 meters and measured the goal success rate at each interval.
+We created a fixed course in Delta park with goal images every 2, 5 or 10 meters and measured the goal success rate for each interval.
 Basically it shows how well the model can move towards the goal image and detect if it has reached the goal image.
 The operator intervened when the robot was going completely off the path and guided it back to the track.
+Sometimes the robot failed to detect the goal, but was driving in the right direction and successfully recognized the subsequent goal.

 Success rate with 2m intervals:
 | Model | Number of goal images | Number of interventions | Success rate |